jonlhart88/ESM267-JonathanHart-webmap/docs/index.md

 Going forward, our communities should rethink how — and whether — new development should be approved in the wildland urban interface.
 Homeowners already in fire-prone areas can take control of their home’s safety by replacing flammable wood shingles, installing double-pane windows, and installing innovative equipment designed to protect homes from fire such as rooftop sprinklers.
 All of these approaches have been shown to work time and again and they place the responsibility of protecting our communities on us collectively rather than placing the blame of wildfire destruction on our unique ecosystems.

 # Is Your Home At Risk of Wildfire?
-## Learn how to better prepare your home at (https://www.readyforwildfire.org/)
+## Learn how to better prepare your home at [Ready For Wildfire](https://www.readyforwildfire.org/).